Skip to main content

 Technically, you can line your air fryer with aluminum foil (or parchment paper) safely without worrying about the concerns associated with microwaving similar materials.
 But we still caution against it for gustatory reasons.

-Air fryer baskets are designed with openings throughout for optimal air flow.
+Air fryer baskets are designed with openings throughout for optimal airflow.
 It's the reason that frozen fries and chicken thighs don't come out crispy on top and soggy on the bottom.
-Covering those holes with a lining of any kind can inhibit that air flow, and result in a meh texture.
+Covering those holes with a lining of any kind can inhibit that airflow, and result in a meh texture.

+Thankfully, most air fryers feature a nonstick basket, and many are even dishwasher safe, to make cleanup so much easier.
 In our opinion, you're better off ditching the foil and giving your basket a good wash after each use.
 (Plus, less waste!
 A win-win.)

 Meet the testers